top of page

 Mark Mellen

 Mark is a photographer, video producer, and editor with a wide-ranging creative background.
-Raised in the Pacific Northwest- a place that shaped his love for forests, wildlife, and the stories found in nature- Mark's passion for imagery and folklore grew into Coastal Lore, a brand born from his fascination with forests, myths, legends, and the creatures that inhabit both the real and imagined worlds.
+Raised in the Pacific Northwest- a place that shaped his love of forests, wildlife, and the stories found in nature- Mark's passion for imagery and folklore grew into Coastal Lore, a brand born from his fascination with forests, myths, legends, and the creatures that inhabit both the real and imagined worlds.

 When he’s not shooting food, fashion, or wandering through the woods with a camera, Mark can usually be found playing guitar, mandolin, or banjo, spending time with his dog Jet, feeding his chickens, or cozying up to a movie at home with his wife, Molly, and their two cats.